AI Visibility vs Traditional SEO: Key Differences

 Which matters more: backlinks or entity clarity?

 For traditional SEO, backlinks remain important.
 For AI visibility, entity clarity matters more.
 AI models need to understand who you are, what you do, and who you serve before they can recommend you.
-In our analysis, Entity Clarity carries 19% weight, the highest of any category.

 How often should I update content for AI visibility?

 At least monthly for key pages.
-Research from Ahrefs analyzing 17M AI citations shows 76.4% of most-cited pages were updated within 30 days.
+Research from Ahrefs analyzing 17M AI citations shows 76.4% of most-recommended pages were updated within 30 days.
 Add "Last Updated" dates and use article:modified_time meta tags to signal freshness.

 Yes.
 FAQPage schema has a 41% citation rate compared to 15% without it (Relixir study via Frase.io).
 Schema markup helps AI understand your content structure, business entity, and Q&A content.
 JSON-LD is the recommended format.